leviqiu/protein-rna-scoring/README.md

 # protein-rna-scoring
-a scoring function for assessing protein-rna complex structures
+A scoring function for assessing protein-rna complex structures

 To compile:
 ```